 We promote human rights

-We support fragile nations
+We support fragile states

 We work in unstable countries where the will or ability to take care of the basic needs of citizens simply does not exist.
 We support the decision-makers of these countries so that they can make responsible decisions.
-It is possible to overcome the challenges of even the most fragile nations.

 We convey information